rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-12-10-respeaker.md

           level: warning
 ```

-Now when hass receives the intent, the TTS engine will say "hello intent" and output something to __Developer > Logs__.
+Again, restart Hass and then saw "hey snips, what's the weather".
+Now when Hass receives the intent, the TTS engine will say "hello intent" and output the same to __Developer > Logs__.

 ## The End?